DanielJDufour/var-names/README.md

 // create the generator
 const gen = genVarNames({
-  chars: ['A', 'B', 'C', ... 'a', 'b'], // character set to choose from, default to English alphabet in upper then lower case debug = false, // set to true for increased logging max_count = 1000000, // maximum number of iterations, defaults to 1 million });
+  chars: ['A', 'B', 'C', ... 'a', 'b'], // character set to choose from, default to English alphabet in upper then lower case
+  debug: false, // set to true for increased logging
+  max_count: 1000000, // maximum number of iterations, defaults to 1 million
+});
 ```